Individual Bonds Vs. Bond Funds – Which To Use For Your Portfolio

 Liquidity

-Many individual bonds and bond funds trade frequently, so you should not have any issues entering or exiting a position.
-However, it’s important to check, especially when trading individual bonds.
-Some bonds have very low liquidity, so it may be hard to sell your position when the time comes.
+Most individual bonds and bond funds trade frequently, so entering or exiting positions typically poses no issues.
+However, verification remains important, especially for individual bonds.
+Some bonds have extremely low liquidity, making it difficult to sell your position when needed.

 - If liquidity is a concern, consider a higher-volume bond fund.